 Children are taken on field trips to provide educational experiences available only outside the school.
-All field trips are under the supervision of the classroom teacher with assistance from teacher selected parent chaperones.
-All classroom teachers rely on their Head Homeroom Parents to assist with trip planning and often use a lottery system to select among many willing field trip chaperones.
+All field trips are under the supervision of the classroom teacher with assistance from teacher-selected parent chaperones.
+Classroom teachers often use a lottery system to select among many willing field trip chaperones.
 Depending upon the nature of the trip, pupils may be responsible for paying for the cost of these trips.
+All chaperones MUST have their clearances.

-If your child requires medication during a field trip (i.e.; food allergies, asthma, diabetes) parents should send medication to school in a clearly labeled Ziploc bag with child's name, name of medication and instructions for use.
+If your child requires medication during a field trip (i.e., food allergies, asthma, diabetes) parents should send medication, including Epi-Pens and inhalers, to school in a clearly labeled Ziploc bag with child's name, name of medication and instructions for use.
 Teachers will hold all medications.